wp-plugins/next-page/readme.txt

 This plugin provides shortcodes and template tags for next/previous navigation in pages.

 == Description ==

+This plugin is no longer supported.
+If you would like to adopt it, please <a href="http://stephanieleary.com/about/contact/">contact me</a>.

 This plugin provides shortcodes and template tags for next/previous navigation in pages.
 Includes a shortcode and tag for the parent page, allowing Drupal-like book navigation.